tapojit047/notes/Clusert-API/steps-of-vpc-peering.md

     - Select `Edit Routes`
     - Select `Add Routes`
     - Enter the Destination IP and select Target as `Peering Connection` and save changes
+- ### Pinging the DB Pod:
+  - To ping the DB Pod from the application cluster follow the following steps:
+    - Run this job in the application cluster https://github.com/pkbhowmick/mongodb-client-example-k8s/blob/master/deploy/job.yaml
+    - Don't forget to edit the svc-url in the job.yaml